Online Banking System Security

-In online banking, as with traditional banking methods, security is a primary concern.
-At The Richwood Banking Company we have taken every precaution necessary to be sure your information is transmitted safely and securely.
+In online banking, as with traditional banking methods, safety & security are a primary concern.
+At Richwood Bank, we have taken every precaution necessary to be sure your information is transmitted safely and securely.
 The latest methods in online banking system security are used to increase and monitor the integrity and security of the system.

 Requests for online banking information are passed on from the web server to the online banking server.
 The online banking application is designed using a three-tiered architecture.
 The three-tiered architecture provides a double firewall, completely isolating the web server from the customer information SQL database.

 The World Wide Web interface receives SSL input and sends requests through a firewall over a dedicated private network to the online banking server.
 The World Wide Web interface is the only process capable of communicating through the firewall to the online banking server.
 Therefore, only authenticated requests communicate with the online banking server.

 The customer information database is housed on a Microsoft SQL Server, which implements Microsoft NT security in addition to the firewall technology.
 The customer database is stored on a RAID-5 drive array, which provides uninterruptible data access, even in the event of a hard drive failure.
 Just as the World Wide Web interface is the only process capable of communicating with the online banking server, the online banking server is the only process able to send requests to the SQL database.
 Thus, the outside world is removed from the customer database by two dedicated private networks.

 A security analyzer constantly monitors login attempts and recognizes failures that could indicate a possible unauthorized attempt to log into an account.
 When such trends are observed, steps will be taken automatically to prevent that account from being used.

 Security concerns have been addressed from every angle within the architecture of the online banking application.
 Implementation of the SSL security protocol on the web server and customer browser ensures authenticated data has been received from the customer.